skorpi0n/inclinotifier/README.md

 iOS: Add the website to your home screen (or push notifications will not work)<br>
 <img src="add-to-home-screen-safari.jpg" width="400"><br>
-Android: Browse to web-page and you are all set up<br>
+Android: Browse to web-page and you are all set up

 NOTE!
-Some Android devices need the WebApp to be installed (or push notifications will not work)<br>
+Some Android devices need the WebApp to be installed (or push notifications will not work)

+*(If someone can give me a screenshot of the following view, but in English, I'll appreciate it)*

 <img src="android_install_app.jpg" width="400"><br>

 ## Setup